1. Your privacy

 We collect information directly from you or from other persons acting on your behalf when you use our websites and/or sign up to our services.

-We only collect personal information from you that is necessary to do business with you and to perform the service you have contracted us to do.
+We only collect personal information from you that is necessary to do business with you and to perform the service you have contracted us to do, and in accordance with this policy.

 We collect most personal information directly from you, when you: